'Izzy'

 Current OS: Linux Mint 22.2 - Xfce

 Was given this laptop by my Dad in 2025.
 He had no use for it because he already replaced it, and it was running too slow for him to work with anyway.
-Battery is also dead and needs replacing.
+Battery was also dead and needed replacing.

-The slow speed seems like the same problem I had on my Asus Vivobook, where the internal hard disc drive becomes unusably slow after several years (physical damage or corruption).
-My guess is it's either an average 'capitalism breeds innovation' moment (manufacturers using cheaper parts as time goes on to increase profit), or maybe the HDD gets more vibration/shock damage because modern laptops are typically lighter and more plastic forward.
+The slow speed seems like the same problem I had on my Asus Vivobook, where the internal hard disc drive becomes unusably slow after several years.
+My guess is it's either an average 'capitalism breeds innovation' moment (manufacturers using cheaper parts as time goes on to increase profit), or maybe the HDD gets more vibration and shock damage because modern laptops are typically lighter and more plastic forward.
 My point of reference for this is my older, sturdier Toshiba Satellite which still has it's original HDD from 2011 running fine.

 This laptop is difficult to look up info for, I've encountered this before with my Asus one, they release about a dozen almost identical laptops at a time with long and complicated model numbers.
-The official support pages are generic and meant to apply to all of them, and they usually have the same parts compatibility.
+The official support pages are generic and meant to apply to all of them, as they usually have the same parts compatibility, but this isn't always the case.

 Usage/Plans